-Jeremy Mayer is a designer who specializes in making human and animal figurines from discarded materials.
+Jeremy Mayer is a designer who specializes in making bizarre crafts like human and animal figurines from discarded materials.
 This is a novel way of recycling waste into forms of art that will be treasured and cherished.
 An instance is this human face that has been modeled from an old and discarded typewriter.
 The animal and human bodies are wholly constructed from broken typewriter parts and take days to make.
 The end result is breath taking and an Eco-friendly art piece.

 Some ways of managing e-waste

 Apart from opting to make any of those bizarre crafts, there are many other ways too to recycle e-waste in an eco-friendly way.
 Let’s take a look at some of them.

 Before buying any new product make sure you look in the market for refurbished versions of that product.
 Refurbished articles are old products that are restored to work like new ones in appearance as well as in working.

 2. Contact the company before buying

 If you must buy a new product, try to contact the company of the previous one.
 You might be able to donate the product and they can reuse it for manufacturing newer products.
 Many companies today have green initiative and reusing is a part of it

 4. Look for green electronics

 Many companies today offer greener options in electronics.
 Using them can help in preserving the environment.